 Advancing NNP Training in Atlanta

-The Dr. Allison Rose Memorial Fund provides up to $25,000 per year in tuition assistance to nurses pursuing Neonatal Nurse Practitioner certification
+The Dr. Allison Rose Memorial Fund provides up to $25,000 per year in tuition assistance to nurses pursuing a Neonatal Nurse Practitioner degree.

 About the Fund